jpg6453/food-factory/README.md

 9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 10. The site is now successfully deployed.

+## Credits

+**Images**

+- Hero & Cuisine type images [Pixabay](https://pixabay.com/)

+- Recipe Images and details [Delicious Magazine](https://www.deliciousmagazine.co.uk/)

+**Code**

+- Floating to top button – [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
+- Functions to add and remove form input fields - Adapted from this tutorial from [codexworld](https://www.codexworld.com/add-remove-input-fields-dynamically-using-jquery/*/)
+- Bootstrap custom form validation, taken from the [documentation](https://getbootstrap.com/docs/4.0/components/forms/#how-it-works)

+## Acknowledgements

+A big thank you to my Code Institute Mentor, Maranatha Ilesanmi, for demonstrating concepts and providing focus when time was tight!

+## Disclaimers

+- This project was developed for educational purposes and all images are licence free.
+- In the interests of speed loading recipes to the database, ingredients and method steps may not match the recipe image.